 The finned store from the Eglin mutual interference experiment was meshed with all triangles and prisms extruded as a test of the new smoothing method's ability to handle convex regions such as the fin-body Junction.
 The outer extrusion fronts after 25 steps are shown in Figure 8 for 100 smoothing sweeps with smoothing exponent P set to 0, 1, and 2.
 The P=2 case (bottom) indicated nine prisms with inverted corners in the region near the fin trailing edge while the P=0 and P=1 cases identified no problem elements.
 This is due to the lower exponents biasing toward repair of the worst cost function.

 Pointwise Version 18 with this new smoothing method in the algebraic extrusion normal method is coming soon.
 In the interim, we continue to work on the method for other types of mixed cell grids such as quad dominant (also coming in Pointwise V18).
-If you would like to try Pointwise extrusion techniques to resolve the boundary layers in your viscous CFD simulations, request a free trial license today.
+If you would like to try Pointwise extrusion techniques to resolve the boundary layers in your viscous CFD simulations, request a demo license today.

 This work was originally published by Steve Karman and Mike Remotigue as Optimization-Based Smoothing for Extruded Meshes, AIAA-2016-1671 and presented at the AIAA SciTech 2016 event in San Diego, January 2016.
 All references in this article to work by other researchers may be found in this paper.

 3rd Quarter of 2017